 Oregon grape is used for scaly, itchy skin (psoriasis), eczema (atopic dermatitis), stomach problems, and other conditions, but there is no good scientific evidence to support these uses.

 How does it work ?

 Possibly Effective for

-- Psoriasis.
+- Scaly, itchy skin (psoriasis).
 Some evidence suggests that applying a specific 10% Oregon grape extract cream (Relieva by Apollo Pharmaceutical) can reduce the severity of psoriasis and improve quality of life for people who have psoriasis.
 It might be as effective as the medicationcalcipotriene (Dovonex) cream for some people.

 Insufficient Evidence for

-- Itchy and inflamed skin (eczema).
+- Eczema (atopic dermatitis).
 Early research suggests that applying a specific Oregon grape extract cream (Relieva by Apolla Pharmaceutical) for 12 weeks might improve the severity and area of itchy and inflamed skin in people with a skin condition called eczema.
-However, other research shows that topical application of a cream containing Oregon grape, heart’s ease, and gotu kola extracts does not improve eczema.

 - Stomach ulcers.